 My Extension work focuses on program delivery with the MN Master Naturalist Program and Citizen Science.
-I develop advanced environmental classes throughout the State on topics such as phenology water quality, natural resources and environmental ethics to name a few.
-I provide oversight to the White Earth Reservation K-12 Science and Math, outdoor programs.
-I lead national efforts in evaluation around MN Master Naturalist, “Best Practices for Environmental Field Days”, After School Science programs and NASA CYCLES grant programs.
+I develop advanced environmental classes throughout the state on topics such as phenology, water quality, natural resources, and environmental ethics, to name a few.
+I provide oversight to the White Earth Reservation K-12 science, math, and outdoor programs.
+I lead national efforts in evaluation around MN Master Naturalist, “Best Practices for Environmental Field Days”, After School Science programs, and NASA CYCLES grant programs.

 I have published papers on Best Practice for Environmental Field Day, program evaluations, and the delivery of STEM programs on the White Earth Indian Reservation.
 I have developed environmental education curriculum and advanced classes for the MN Master Naturalist program.
 Additionally, I work as an evaluator for Federal grants.